AmineZouitine/RL_Shooter/README.md

 ## Shooting
 https://user-images.githubusercontent.com/53370597/116367721-2980ce00-a7f7-11eb-8623-72bd56693e7b.mp4

-The agent can say a bullet every 2 seconds, this one must bounce in a realistic way in the environment.
+The agent can shoot a bullet every 2 seconds, this one must bounce in a realistic way in the environment.
-After a lot of tests, my last test seems to work the best, even if I'm thinking about another logic that could avoid sometimes some hazardous behavior
+After a lot of tests, my last test seems to work the best, even if I'm thinking about another logic that could avoid sometimes some hazardous behavior.
 ```csharp
  private void BulletReflection(RaycastHit hit)
     {